-The following agencies or organizations maintain their own most wanted or fugitive lists, with some cases offering rewards for information:
+The following agencies and organizations maintain their own most wanted or fugitive lists, in some cases offering rewards for information:

 The Bureau of Alcohol, Tobacco, and Firearms (ATF) Most Wanted Fugitives list includes photos and ATF contact information.

 The Drug Enforcement Administration (DEA) shows the DEA Fugitives being tracked in each region of the country.
 The fugitive profiles include photos and details.